 Hawarden Castle, built much later, after the Hawardens had left, was occupied during the 19th century by William Gladstone, Prime Minister of England.

 Early History of the Harwedynd family

-Another 197 words (14 lines of text) covering the years 1206, 1574, 1662 and 1735 are included under the topic Early Harwedynd History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Harwedynd research.
+Another 99 words (7 lines of text) covering the years 1206, 1574, 1662, 1735, 1662 and 1686 are included under the topic Early Harwedynd History in all our PDF Extended History products and printed products wherever possible.

 Harwedynd Spelling Variations